Keyboard shortcuts

 • a single-commodity hledger amount with a comma and space between them.
 When parsing, spaces inside the braces and around the commas are optional and ignored.
 This is similar to Beancount’s lot syntax, except it requires DLC order (date, label, cost) and it supports hledger’s flexible amount syntax.

-Partial lot names are also used; these have some or all of the parts missing.
-The minimal partial lot name is rendered as {}.
+Partial lot names are also used; these have some or all of the parts missing. {} is a lot name/cost basis annotation with all parts missing.

 Parsing lot names